[ Printer Friendly Version ] [ Report Abuse ]

 “That’s okay.
-I had a nice evening, princess.
+I had a nice evening, little princess.
 For what I recall.
 I’m confused.”
 I murmur back.
 Lily chuckles softly and puts her head on my shoulder.
-A sweet scent fills my nostrils, something flowery, or is it vanilla?
-I feel how my eyelid are getting heavy, the pounding of my head fades, something is poking me, stop that.
+A sweet scent fills my nose, something flowery, or is it vanilla?
+I feel how my eyelid are getting heavy, the pounding of my head fades, something is poking me, stop that!

 “Don’t go to sleep yet!”
 I hear from very far away, I want to respond.
 I’ve got a witty answer ready.
 But I’m so tired, everything fades away so quickly.
 The world goes black.